apache/shenyu-website/community/release-guide/17-shenyu-wasm-release-guide.md

 - All files have ASF licenses at the beginning
 - There are no `LICENSE` and `NOTICE` that do not depend on the software
 - There are no binaries that do not meet expectations
-- Compilation passes (dotnet build) (.NET 3 or higher is currently supported)
+- Compilation passes (. /mvnw install) (JAVA 8 is currently supported)
 - If there are third-party code dependencies.
   - License compatibility for third-party code dependencies
   - All licenses of third-party code dependencies are named in the `LICENSE` file